mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 sudo su - cltbld
 cd /builds/releaserunner3/
 source bin/activate
-# paste the export line from above, you should have found a
+# paste the export line from get_graphids.py, you should have
-# decision taskid, and a promote taskid, and a push taskid.
+# found a decision taskid, and a promote taskid, and a push taskid.
 #   export DECISION_TASK_ID=...
 #   export PROMOTE_TASK_ID=...
 #   export PUSH_TASK_ID=...
 ACTION_FLAVOR=ship_firefox  # or ship_devedition
+# This will output the task definition and ask if you want to proceed.
 python tools/buildfarm/release/trigger_action.py \
     ${PUSH_TASK_ID+--action-task-id ${PUSH_TASK_ID}} \
     ${DECISION_TASK_ID+--decision-task-id ${DECISION_TASK_ID}} \